 Specializing in pain management takes several years of training.
-A Bachelor’s of Science, Nursing degree is preferred, and candidates must first pass the NCLEX-RN exam to earn their licensing.
+Although WGU does not offer a specialization in pain management, a Bachelor’s of Science, Nursing degree is preferred.
 Two years of full-time work experience as a registered nurse is required, plus a minimum of 2,000 hours of experience in pain management over the previous 3 years.

 Within those same 3 years, candidates will complete 30 hours of continuing education – 15 of which need to relate to pain management.
 The final step is a computer-based certification exam of 175 questions, which is valid for 5 years.